dguzenko/newdocs/docs/events.md

 ### Options

-It is only posible to show events from the same Type/App at a time and you would need to choose it in the Module params.
+It is only possible to show events from the same Type/App at a time and you would need to choose it in the Module params.

 IMAGE HERE